SAS Commuter: The beginning

+After pressure from the pilot unions, on 7 March 1984 SAS decided to establish a dedicated business unit.
+It would operate regional airliners and have its own crew.
+The aircraft would otherwise be painted in accordance with SAS livery and branding.
+SAS terminated its agreements with Busy Bee and Swedair prematurely in order to insource the operations.

 Nine Fokker F27s were bought, four from Trans Australia Airlines for $9.5 million.
-Services commenced on 17 December 1984 with the first four aircraft under the subbrand Eurolink—operating shorter hauls out of Copenhagen Airport.
-Initially this included routes to Oslo Airport, Fornebu; Göteborg Landvetter Airport; Haugesund Airport, Karmøy; Kristiansand Airport, Kjevik; Jönköping Airport and Hamburg Airport.
-The services to Hamburg was by far the busiest, with five to seven daily services.
+Services commenced on 14 December 1984 with the first four aircraft branded Eurolink and operating short hauls out of Copenhagen Airport.
+Initially routes to Oslo Airport, Fornebu, Göteborg Landvetter Airport, Haugesund Airport, Karmøy, Kristiansand Airport, Kjevik, Jönköping Airport and Hamburg Airport made up the network.
+The service to Hamburg was by far the busiest, with five to seven daily ones.
 The old aircraft, built between 1967 and 1969, were unpopular with the customers because of low comfort, high noise levels and many technical problems.
 Customers would often complain when they realized they would have to travel with a F27 rather than a DC-9.
 A further five F27 were bought from Aero Trasporti Italiani in 1985, costing 70 million Swedish kronor (SEK).